tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 The client uses the `profile_id` field to inform the server about the compression profile being used (see
 {{template-based-specialization}}).
-This field MUST be set to zero if and only if no compression profile is used.
+This field MUST be set to a zero-length value and only if no compression profile is used.
 Non-zero values are agreed out of band between the client and server, as part of the specification of the compression profile.